-All parents share the desire to see their children enjoy better lives than they themselves have experienced.
-Yet, across the world, overwhelming poverty has cut short the lives of millions of children and forced many other children prematurely into the labor force, forgoing the chance for schooling and limiting their opportunities for development.
+All parents share the desire to see their children enjoy healthy, happy, and fulfilled lives.
+Yet, across the world, overwhelming poverty has cut short the lives of millions of children and forced many other children prematurely into the labor force, foregoing their chances for schooling and limiting their opportunities for development.

-Child labor, especially the more exploitive types, not only is a violation of human rights, but a disinvestment in children that perpetuates poverty across generations.
+Child labor, especially the more exploitive types, not only is a violation of human rights, but a disinvestment in children.
 In the extreme, children are sold into indentured labor or trafficked...contrary to Article 4 of the United Nations Universal Declaration of Human Rights, “No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all forms.”
 Moreover, Articles 2 and 6 of the United Nations Convention on the Rights of the Child, enjoin states to “take all appropriate measures to ensure that the child is protected against all forms of discrimination or punishment on the basis of the status, activities, expressed opinions, or beliefs of the child’s parents, legal guardians, or family members,” and “ensure to the maximum extent possible the survival and development of the child.”

 Nepal and the Kamlari System

-Nepal is one of the poorest countries in the world, in 2010 ranking 138th out of 169 countries in the United Nations Development Program’s Human Development Index.
-For generations, agricultural laborers have been forced to work for landowners to repay debts incurred earlier, sometimes by their parents or grandparents.
+Nepal is one of the poorest countries in the world, ranking 149th out of 189 countries in the United Nations Development Program’s 2018 Human Development Index.
+For generations, agricultural laborers have been forced to work for landowners to repay debts incurred earlier, sometimes by their parents or even grandparents.
 Often to have any access to land, these workers would have to pledge their children, usually daughters, as working collateral.
-The bonded children would also be forced to labor for the landowners.
-Under the kamlari system in rural Nepal, destitute families are pressured by hardship to sell their daughters…and not just as agricultural workers or as household servants.
+The bonded children would be forced to labor for the landowners.
+Under the Kamlari system in rural Nepal, destitute families are pressured by hardship to sell their daughters…and not just as agricultural workers or household servants.
 Indentured children can be found working in hotels, restaurants, brick kilns, stone quarries, and construction, among other areas.
 Sometimes these children end up trafficked in the sex trade.

 There are existing laws in Nepal intended to protect children.
-Political instability, civil strife, corruption, and the lack of a coherent development strategy have all contributed to the lack of effective enforcement of the laws.
-Furthermore, Nepal’s Child Labor Act of 2000 does not cover family-based work, work in private homes, or work in agriculture--which account for the overwhelming majority of Nepalese child workers.
+Political instability, civil strife, corruption, and the lack of a coherent development strategy, however, have all contributed to the lack of effective enforcement of the laws.
+Furthermore, Nepal’s Child Labor Act of 2000 does not cover family-based work, work in private homes, or work in agriculture—which account for an overwhelming majority of Nepalese child workers.